GagsdName/AritificialIntelligence---GoogleMapsSearch-modified15TilePuzzle-and-WeddingPlannerPuzzle/README.md

+# Assignment 1 - Artificial Intelligence

+N-queens, Google-Maps-Search and modified 15 tile puzzle – These projects were developed as a part of the class in Artificial Intelligence, where the aim was to implement searching techniques  - BFS, DFS, IDS, and A-Star (Technologies Used: Python)

-# ppreeti-abalaga-singhgag-a1 (References in References Folder, Report on master branch )
+ppreeti-abalaga-singhgag-a1 (References in References Folder, Report on master branch )

 Problem 1 steps to run -